 There are two types of IUDs to choose from.

 Hormonal IUDs are plastic.
 They release a small amount of the hormone progestin every day.
-This thickens the mucus in your cervix.
-That blocks and traps sperm and keeps them from reaching and fertilizing eggs.
+This thickens the mucus in your cervix, which blocks and traps sperm and keeps them from reaching and fertilizing eggs.

-Progestin also thins the lining of your uterus, which makes it harder for a fertilized egg to implant.
+Progestin also thins the lining of your uterus, making it harder for a fertilized egg to implant.
 The hormones sometimes stop ovulation.
 That's when eggs leave your ovaries.

 There are four brands of hormonal IUDs: